flipperdevices/flipperzero-firmware/documentation/fbt.md

 ### Firmware application set

-You can create customized firmware builds by modifying the list of applications to be included in the build.
-Application presets are configured with the `FIRMWARE_APPS` option, which is a `map(configuration_name:str → application_list:tuple(str))`.
-To specify an application set to use in the build, set `FIRMWARE_APP_SET` to its name.
+You can create customized firmware builds by modifying the list of apps to be included in the build.
+App presets are configured with the `FIRMWARE_APPS` option, which is a `map(configuration_name:str → application_list:tuple(str))`.
+To specify an app set to use in the build, set `FIRMWARE_APP_SET` to its name.
 For example, to build a firmware image with unit tests, run `./fbt FIRMWARE_APP_SET=unit_tests`.

 Check out `fbt_options.py` for details.